awadasma99/awadasma99.github.io/_posts/2020-5-14-LeetCode-Problems.md

 title: Working Through Some LeetCode Problems
 ---

 In one of my previous posts, titled "Interview Prep," I mentioned that I had gone through a number of LeetCode problems in preparation for a technical interview.
-In this post, I'll go through a few of them, noting the steps I took and what I learned from them.
+In this post, I'll go through a few of them, noting the steps as I go along.

 ## Problem 1